About Tom Thomson

 In 1912, inspired by tales of Ontario’s “far north”, Thomson traveled to the Mississagi Forest Reserve near Sudbury, and to Algonquin Park, a site that was to inspire much of his future artwork.
 It was during this same year that Thomson began to work for the commercial art firm Rous and Mann.

-He was joined there by Varley, Carmichael and Lismer.
+He was joined there by Varley, Carmichael, and Lismer.
 Later the same year, at J.E.H.
 MacDonald’s studio, Thomson met art enthusiast Dr. James MacCallum, a prominent Toronto Ophthalmologist.

-When out painting on location, Thomson would use a small wooden sketch box, not much bigger then a piece of letter-sized paper, to carry his oil paints, palette, and brushes; his small painting boards were safely tucked away from each other in slots fitted in the top.
+When out painting on location, Thomson would use a small wooden sketch box, not much bigger than a piece of letter-sized paper, to carry his oil paints, palette, and brushes; his small painting boards were safely tucked away from each other in slots fitted in the top.
 Sitting down in the canoe, on a log or rock, with the sketch box in front of him, he would quickly capture the landscape around him.

 In 1913 Thomson exhibited his first major canvas, A Northern Lake, at the Ontario’s Society of Artists exhibition.
 The Government of Ontario purchased the canvas for $250 a considerable sum in 1913, considering Thomson’s commercial artist’s weekly salary was $35 in 1912.
 That same year, Dr. James MacCallum guaranteed Thomson’s expenses for a year, enabling him to devote all his time to painting.
 Taking leave from his work as a commercial artist, Thomson returned north.

 Thomson’s home base when he visited Algonquin was Mowat Lodge, a small hotel in the tiny community of Mowat at the north end of Canoe Lake.
 Thomson would stay at the Lodge in the early spring, as he waited for the lakes and rivers to break up before he would go camping, and again in the late fall.
-Painting and fishing competed for his attentions in the park.
+Painting and fishing competed for his attention in the park.
 He was not only an active guide for his colleagues from Toronto, but also for other summer park visitors.

 From a letter Tom sent to Dr. MacCallum from Camp Mowat, on October 6, 1914, Tom wrote: “Jackson and myself have been making quite a few sketches lately and I will send a bunch down with Lismer when he goes back.
 He & Varley are greatly taken with the look of things here, just now the maples are about all stripped of leaves but the birches are very rich in colour.
 We are all working away but the best I can do does not do the place much justice in the way of beauty.”